Librarian: United States

-Librarianship manifests a dual career structure for men and women in the United States.
-In 2015, 83 percent of librarians were women.
-In 2018, that number dropped to 79 percent of all librarians working in the United States before jumping back up to 81 percent in 2019.
+Historically, librarianship has offered differing career opportunities for men and women in the United States, where 83 percent of all librarians were women in 2015.
+That number had fallen to 79 percent in 2018, before going back up to 81 percent in 2019.

-In spite of women making up most of the workforce, in 2014, women working as full-time librarians reported a median annual salary of $48,589, compared to $52,528 for men.
+Despite women making up most of the workforce, in 2014, women working as full-time librarians reported a median annual salary of $48,589, compared to $52,528 for men.
 In 2019 the wage gap was still 92 percent of the median annual earnings reported by men.
 African American women earned just 69.9 cents and Hispanic and Latina women earned 63.8 cents on every dollar earned by a man of any race.
 Asian women were the only female racial group to earn more than men of all races, but they still only earned 76.7 cents to the dollar reported by Asian men.

-Top positions in libraries are more often held by men; for example, the position of Librarian of Congress has been held, mostly, by men since the establishment of the Library of Congress.
 Librarianship grew into a female-dominated sphere in the late 19th century due to the lower value of women's wages in comparison to men's.
 Since women had greater difficulty finding work than men, they were more likely to work for lower wages, thus making them more appealing to employers.
 Women, however, have made continuous progress toward equality, a reform called for following advancements of the American Library Association to amplify female representation in the library field, as well as reflected by the rise of second-wave feminism.
-Due to the majority ownership of male figures in greater positions of power within the library field, women have also been largely left out of standard histories of U.S. librarianship, but Suzanne Hildenbrand's scholarly assessment of the work done by women has expanded the historical record.
-Writers, academics, and journal publications have aimed to develop the scholarship around women in librarianship by shedding light on important female librarians of history, acknowledging and analyzing the viewpoints of specific groups of female and minority librarians, and bringing the pay gaps of the library profession into conversation.

-In 1911, Theresa Elmendorf became the first woman elected president of the American Library Association (which was founded in 1876); she was also the first woman ever to be nominated for this position.
-She was ALA president from May 24, 1911, until July 2, 1912.
+Historically, top positions in the library field have largely been held by men.
+In 1911, Theresa Elmendorf became the first woman elected president of the American Library Association (which had been founded in 1876), serving in that office for just over a year.
+The highly esteemed position of Librarian of Congress was held entirely by men from its creation in 1802 (two years after the establishment of the Library of Congress) until 2016, when Dr. Carla Hayden was nominated for the position by President Barack Obama.
+She was confirmed by Congress in July, and assumed office as the 14th Librarian of Congress in September 2016.

-On July 13, 2016, Carla Hayden became the first female, and the first African American, to become Librarian of Congress.
-Dr. Hayden was nominated by President Barack Obama in February 2016 as the 14th Librarian of Congress.
+Owing to the large number of men in greater positions of power within the library field, women have also been largely left out of standard histories of U.S. librarianship, but Suzanne Hildenbrand's scholarly assessment of the work done by women has expanded the historical record.
+Writers, academics, and journal publications have aimed to develop the scholarship around women in librarianship by shedding light on important female librarians of history, acknowledging and analyzing the viewpoints of specific groups of female and minority librarians, and bringing the pay gaps of the library profession into discussion.